dr2lopez/yang-provenance/draft-lopez-opsawg-yang-provenance.md

 COSE_Sign1 = [
-protected /algorithm-identifier, kid, serialization-method/ unprotected /algorithm-parameters/ signature /using as EAAD the content of the (meta-)data without the signature leaf/ ]
+protected /algorithm-identifier, kid, serialization-method/ unprotected /algorithm-parameters/ signature /using as external data the content
+           of the (meta-)data without the signature leaf/ ]
 ~~~

 The COSE_Sign1 procedure yields a bitstring when building the signature and expects a bitstring for checking it, hence the proposed type for signature leaves.
 The structure of the COSE_Sign1 consists of:

-* The algorithm-identifier MUST follow COSE conventions and regisitries.
+* The algorithm-identifier, which MUST follow COSE conventions and regisitries.

-* The kid (Key ID) has to be locally agreed, used and interpreted by the signer and the signature validator.
+* The kid (Key ID), to be locally agreed, used and interpreted by the signer and the signature validator.
 URIs {{RFC3986}} and RFC822-style {{RFC5322}} identifiers are typical values to be used as kid.

-* The serialization-method is a string identifying the YANG serialization in use.
+* The serialization-method, a string identifying the YANG serialization in use.
 It MUST be one of the three possible values "xml" (for XML serialization {{RFC7950}}), "json" (for JSON serialization {{RFC7951}}) or "cbor" (for CBOR serialization {{RFC9254}}).

-* The value algorithm-parameters MUST follow the COSE conventions for providing relevant parameters to the signing algorithm.
+* The value algorithm-parameters, which MUST follow the COSE conventions for providing relevant parameters to the signing algorithm.

 * The signature for the enclosing element, to be produced and verified according to the procedure described below.